 A fellow of the American College of Physicians and the American College of Chest Physicians, Dr. Paz is currently on the board of Research!America.
 He is past chair of the board of directors of the Association of Academic Health Centers and a former board member of the Association of American Medical Colleges (AAMC) and chair of the AAMC Council of Deans.
-He had served on a number of corporate and scientific boards in the health care and biotechnology field.
-Dr. Paz has authored over 100 publications, including peer-reviewed articles, chapters, commentaries, and abstracts.
+He has served on a number of corporate and scientific boards in the healthcare and biotechnology field.
+Dr. Paz has authored more than 100 publications, including peer-reviewed articles, chapters, commentaries and abstracts.
 He is the recipient of numerous awards and an honorary degree.

 Dr. Paz received his bachelor’s degree from the University of Rochester, a master of science in life science engineering from Tufts University and his medical degree from the University of Rochester School of Medicine and Dentistry.
 He completed his residency at Northwestern University, where he served as chief medical resident.
 Dr. Paz was a Eudowood Fellow in pulmonary and critical care medicine at Johns Hopkins Medical School.
 In addition, he was a postdoctoral fellow in environmental health science at Johns Hopkins School of Hygiene and Public Health.